Background

 The code we write in a text editor is not in a form that a computer can run.
 A compiler translates it into something the computer can run.
 As it does this it performs certain checks on the code.
 If these checks don't pass the code won't be compiled and the compiler will print an error message instead.
 We'll learn more about what the compiler can check and what it can't in the rest of this book.

-When we said the compiler translates the code is something the computer can run, this is not the complete truth in the case of Scala.
+When we said the compiler translates the code into something the computer can run, this is not the complete truth in the case of Scala.
 The output of the compiler is something called bytecode, and another program, called the Java Virtual Machine (JVM), runs this codeFootnote complications.

 Integrated Development Environments